Speaking

 ● I bring grace and humor.
 Unscripted moments aren’t disruptions; they’re chances to show flexibility and keep the audience engaged.

 ● I reschedule if needed.
 If your event is postponed, we’ll find a new date and work out a fair solution.
-(See: "Do you require a deposit to hold a date?")

 • What types of event do you specialize in?